Brave Brothers

 Kang Dong-chul (Korean: 강동철, born June 7, 1979), also known by his stage name Brave Brothers, is a South Korean rapper, record producer and songwriter for Brave Entertainment.
 He was a producer and composer for YG Entertainment from 2004 to 2008.
 In 2008, he started his own record label called Brave Entertainment.
 He has produced hit songs for After School, Sistar, 4Minute, T-ara, Son Dam Bi, Big Bang, Brown Eyed Girls, AOA, Hello Venus, RANIA and U-KISS.
 In 2009, he made his music debut with Attitude and later released Passionate on December 8.
-He has four groups under his record label: Brave Girls, Electroboyz, BIGSTAR, and DKB.
+His label manages acts such as Electroboyz, BIGSTAR, and DKB.
 Kang was a judge panelist on JTBC's Made In U program in 2011.

 Music career

 On October 21, representatives of RaNia revealed that Brave Brothers would be producing their album Time To Rock Da Show.
 He was awarded the Hallyu Composer Award at the 19th Korean Culture Entertainment Daesang Awards on December 15, 2011.
 He stated, "Thank you so much for honoring me with such a great award.
 I will return the favor with more great new songs.
 I would like to return this honor to the artists that express my songs and to the Brave Sound family.